-

-Crab Feet is a perennial climbing plant that parasitizes on the trunks and branches of old tea trees over 100 years old.
-Tea trees, thanks to their developed root system and wood volume, draw useful micronutrients, vitamins and minerals from the ground.
-In turn, crab legs absorb all these useful microelements from the tea tree.
+Crab Feet is a perennial climbing plant that grows parasitically on the trunks and branches of old tea trees over 100 years old.
+Tea trees, thanks to their extensive root system and wood volume, draw beneficial micronutrients, vitamins, and minerals from the soil.
+Crab legs, in turn, absorb all these beneficial micronutrients from the tea tree.

-Even the ancients considered Pan Sen Jiao to be a "divine drink", considering it a real treasure.
-Every tea lover should at least once try these stalks, similar to crab legs, brewing separately, or adding to your favorite tea!
+Even the ancients considered Pan Sen Jiao a "divine drink," considering it a true treasure.
+Every tea lover should at least try these crab-leg-like stems once, brewing them separately or adding them to their favorite tea!

-When dry, it has a bright, intense aroma, with hints of dried herbs baled into a haystack, reconstituted tobacco, and rustic herbal bouquets from attic storage.
+When dry, it has a bright, intense aroma, revealing hints of dried herbs baled into a haystack, reconstituted tobacco, and rustic herbal bouquets from attic storage.

-Pan Sen Jiao can be consumed as a separate drink or as an additive to tea.
-To prepare the infusion, you will need 3-5 g of dry stems per 150 ml gaiwan.
-Brew by steeping, like regular tea, with water at a temperature of 85-90 °C, and you can make 7 full steeps.
-The first brew is traditionally not drunk.
-After washing, the stems open up with a sweetish aroma with notes of pharmaceutical medicinal herbs and spices at the oriental bazaar.
+Pan Sen Jiao It can be consumed on its own or as an addition to tea.
+To prepare an infusion, you'll need 3-5 grams of dried stems per 150 ml gaiwan.
+Brew like regular tea, using water at 85-90°C, allowing for seven full steeps.
+The first steeping is traditionally not consumed.
+After washing, the stems reveal a sweet aroma with notes of medicinal herbs and spices found in oriental bazaars.

-The taste of Pan Sen Jiao is fresh, assertive, with the sweetness of dried fruits, with notes of candied pumpkin, reconstituted tobacco leaves, warm birch sap and nuances of spices.
+The taste of Pan Sen Jiao is fresh and assertive, with the sweetness of dried fruits, with notes of candied pumpkin, reconstituted tobacco leaves, warm birch sap and nuances of spices.

-The infusion is perfectly transparent.
-The color of birch sap, smoothly turning into lemon on late infusions.
-The aftertaste is light, airy, with nuances of candied pumpkin, specific oriental spices and dried herbs.
+The infusion is perfectly clear.
+The color of birch sap, gradually turning to lemon during later steepings.
+The aftertaste is light and airy, with hints of candied pumpkin, distinctive oriental spices, and dried herbs.

 Name in Chinese